Board of Assessment Review

 The Board of Assessment Review (BAR) is a 4-5 member board of officers appointed by the City Council.
-They hear the formal grievances of property owners.
-You may submit a formal grievance if you feel your assessment is unequal, excessive, or unlawful.
-You may also submit a formal grievance if you feel your property classification is wrong.
+They hear formal grievances of property owners.
+You may submit a formal grievance if you have evidence to show that your assessment is unequal, excessive, or unlawful.
+You may also submit a formal grievance if you have evidence to show that your property classification is wrong.
 The Board has the ability to reduce assessments for good cause.
 Additionally, the Board has the authority to review exempt status, including late applications.

 Property tax is a tax paid on property owned by an individual or a legal entity, such as a corporation.
 The tax is usually based on the value of the owned property, including land.
 Local governments determine real property value, tax based on value, and use these taxes to fund city services and operations.

 A property assessor is a local government official who estimates the value of real property within a city.
 They convert that value into an assessment, which is one component in the calculation of real property tax bills.
 New York State law requires assessors to assess all properties at a uniform percentage of market value (RPT Law Sections 301 and 305) .
 If taxpayers believe their property assessment is too high, they can file a grievance to have it reviewed.
 You have a right to file a formal complaint with the Board of Assessment Review by the filing deadline date if you still feel your assessment is too high.

 Every year during the last two weeks of January, we accept grievance applications and supporting documents.

 Step 1.
 Residents who are filing a grievance should fill out the grievance form, print, and sign the bottom of it and submit it to the Board of Assessment Review.
 Visit the Assessment Department's guide on "How to Change/Grieve Your Assessment."